 When two beds are similar, the comparison might come down to the perks offered by the company and how the price tags stack up.
 As previously mentioned, Awara is the more affordable option when placed head-to-head against Avocado.

 Awara vs. Avocado Mattress Review Verdict

 Ultimately, only you know your body type, sleeping style, budget, and production preferences, so we cannot make this decision for you.
 If you need more guidance, consider the following:

 - Are you on a tight budget?
 If you are looking to spend as little “green” on your green mattress as possible, Awara is probably the better choice.

 - How firm do you want your mattress to be?
 Without the added topper, Avocado is firm and Awara feels like a medium-firm.

-- Will the security of a long trial-window and warranty ease your worries?
+- How long of a trial period do you want?
 Both Awara and Avocado offer 365 night trials.

 - Do you like knowing exactly where your products come from?
-Avocado is more involved and transparent about their labor practices and manufacturing methods.
+Avocado is more transparent about labor practices and manufacturing methods.

-Thanks for coming by The Slumber Yard, we hope we were able to help you with all your mattress needs.
-If you’re curious about any other beds, take a look at our other mattress reviews, we’ve done a ton of them!
+If you’re curious about any other beds, take a look at our other mattress reviews!

 Company Policies For Awara And Avocado